1. The First Anglo-Burmese War began in __________.

 Explanation: Nepal retained sovereignty but with reduced size.

-92. The annexation of Burma gave Britain control of:
+92. The annexation of Burma gave Britain control of__________.

 A) Himalayan passes